-The last two words I chose not to transliterate and represent them as they are spelled in the Greek.
+"This counting was first made during the governing of Surias Kureniou"The last two words I chose not to transliterate and represent them as they are spelled in the Greek.

-The only reason why Bible Skeptics insist this MUST be the 6 AD Census in-spite of all the ways it's nothing like that Census (Empire wide not local, and while Herod was still King) is the name of Kureniou.
+The only reason why Bible Skeptics insist this MUST be the AD 6 Census in-spite of all the ways it's nothing like that Census (Empire wide not local, and while Herod was still King) is the name of Kureniou.

 But it's not even grammatically written as the name of a person.
-Now if you look at the Strongs entry for Cyrenius it will claim that the name ends with the specific form of the latter Sigma that in Koine Greek any personal name of a male individual should, and that also ends many descriptive titles.
+Now if you look at the Strongs entry for Cyrenius it will claim that the name ends with the specific form of the letter Sigma that in Koine Greek any personal name of a male individual should, and that also ends many descriptive titles.
 But in the actual Textus Receptus Greek text it does not.
 (And the Sinaiticus is the same.)
 And Quirinus does end with an "s" in the original form in it's original language, so there is no excuse for there not to be a Sigma at the end.

 You may ask "But we know from the Greek texts of Josephus that that is how Quirinus name was translated into Greek"?